-Every week prospective clients ask the same questions.
-Why did I move away from New York City and why should they hire me as opposed to one of the millions of others that call themselves photographers?
+Anytime I meet someone new they ask, why did I move away from New York City, and why should they hire me as opposed to one of the millions of others that call themselves photographers?
 I tell them I have a way of seeing the world that sets me apart; a reverence at the basis of my distinct vision, which was born on November 1, 2014.

 Before that day

-Prior to that day, my photography had become okay, at best; with the advent of social media my work slowly devolved to taking safe shots meant to garner the most attention on social media and I was miserable because of it.
-When I was a young man, I would have been happy with just one person telling me they liked my work whereas in 2014 if I didn’t get a certain amount of likes on social media I would become depressed.
+Before that day, my photography had become okay, at best; with the advent of social media my work slowly devolved to taking safe shots meant to garner the most attention on social media, and I was miserable because of it.
+When I was a young man, I would have been happy with just one person telling me they liked my work whereas in 2014 if I didn’t get a certain amount of likes on social media, I would become depressed.

 On the day it all changed